Quilfort/gameoff-2024/README.md

 - **Event Duration**: November 1st - December 1st, 2024
 - **Theme**: Build a game from scratch or continue work on an in-progress project.

-## How to Play (Planned Features)
+## How to Play

 1. **Guessing Battles**: Take turns with your opponent, guessing each other's chosen number.
+2. **Secret Strategies**: See hidden patterns and strategies for a strategic advantage.

+# Planned Features

-2. **Power-ups**: Use special abilities to aid in your guesses or counter your opponent’s moves.
+1. **Power-ups**: Use special abilities to aid in your guesses or counter your opponent’s moves.
-3. **Secret Strategies**: Learn hidden patterns and strategies for a strategic advantage.
+2. **Secret Strategies**: Ability to learn the strategies

 ## Installation (To be added)